DennisFaucher/pizero-weather/README.md

 ### Weather Forecast
 I'm using OpenWeatherMap JSON for my forecasts as the API is free for up to 1,000 calls a day.
 I could have called the API directly from the Pi Zero with python, but I am lazy and Node-Red makes parsing JSON *so* easy.
 Install Node-Red from [here](https://nodered.org/) and feel free to use my flow export which you can find [here](https://github.com/DennisFaucher/pizero-weather/blob/master/weather_large.json).
 Change the OpenWeatherMap API to your personal API.

-### Install the lighttpd server and PHP somewhere.
-You can use a local Linux host or a cloud Linux VM.
-Steps are:

-sudo apt install lighttpd

-sudo add-apt-repository ppa:ondrej/php

-sudo apt-get update

-sudo apt-get install -y php5.6

-sudo apt-get install php5-mysql

-sudo apt install -y php5.6-cgi

-sudo lighty-enable-mod fastcgi-php

-sudo service lighttpd force-reload

-sudo chown www-data:www-data /var/www

-sudo chmod 775 /var/www

-sudo usermod -a -G www-data [your_linux_username]
+This flow writes a weather text file to my web server every 15 minutes which the python script running on the Pi Zero picks up for display.

+### Python Script
+The script is pretty simple and based on the e-Paper examples.
+From a high level the script:
+* Initalized the e-Paper display
+* Gets the current time into a variable
+* Gets the current weather into a variable
+* Gets the weather forecast into a variable
+* Defines font sizes
+* Draws borders
+* Alternates between time + current conditions and time + forecast every 10 seconds Not very elegant, but gets the job done

 ### Copy files into place
-Copy my pi.html and action.php to your linux server directory /var/www/html
+Import my weather flow into your node-red.
+Change the OpenWeatherMap API as well as the fiel save location for einklarge.txt.

-Copy my greetings.py to your rPi in the directory /home/pi/e-Paper/Pi/python/examples
+Copy my weatherbig.py to your rPi in the directory /home/pi/e-Paper/Pi/python/examples.
+Change as needed to pull your copy of einklarge.txt.
 ### Autostart
 Add this entry into /etc/rc.local on your rPi